-Buffalo City intrigued us.
+Buffalo New York intrigued us.
 Back in 2016, we read an inspiring Travel and Leisure article on Buffalo City.

 The article was written by one of their editors Sean Flynn who calls Buffalo his hometown describes Buffalo’s emerging food scene, craft beer experiences, coffee and architecture with passion.

 To be honest we never thought we would get there until an opportunity arose to visit whilst spending time in Fingers Lake.
 Travel and Leisure ranked Buffalo “as one of America’s favourite cities” in a recent annual reader survey.
 The article also mentioned that it was ‘losing its reputation as a forgotten Rust Belt town in favour of a more polished persona’.
 Intriguing, we thought so!